seL4/sel4-tutorials/tutorials/threads/threads.md

     ZF_LOGF_IFERR(error, "Failed to write the new thread's register set.\n" "\tDid you write the correct number of registers?
 See arg4.\n");

     sel4utils_arch_init_local_context((void*)new_thread,
                                   (void *)1, (void *)2, (void *)3,
                                   (void *)tcb_stack_top, &regs);
     error = seL4_TCB_WriteRegisters(tcb_cap_slot, 0, 0, sizeof(regs)/sizeof(seL4_Word), &regs);
     ZF_LOGF_IFERR(error, "Failed to write the new thread's register set.\n" "\tDid you write the correct number of registers?
 See arg4.\n");
-/*- endfilter -*/
+/*-- endfilter -*/
 ```
-### Resolving a thread fault
+### Resolving a fault

 At this point, you have created and configured a new thread, and given it initial arguments.
 The last part of this tutorial is what to do when your thread faults.
-In another tutorial you
+We provide further detail
-can learn how to recover from faulting threads using a fault handler, but for now you can rely on the
+ on fault handling in a future tutorial, but for now you can rely on the
-kernel printing a fault message for any faulting thread that doesn't have a fault handler set.
+kernel printing a fault message, as the thread you have created does not have a fault handler.

 In the output below you can see a cap fault has occurred.
 The first part of the error is that
 the kernel was unable to send a fault to a fault handler as it is set to `(nil)`.
 The kernel
 then prints out the fault it was trying to send.
-It is a virtual memory fault.
-The error indicates
+In this case, the fault is a virtual memory fault.
-that a child thread of thread `tcb_tcb_tute` tried to access data at address `0x2` which does not
+The new thread has tried to access data at address `0x2` which is an invalid and unmapped address.
-have a mapping set up.
-The program counter of this thread was `0x401e66`.
-It is further possible
+The output shows that the program counter of the thread when it faulted was `0x401e66`.

-to look up the status of the fault in the relevant architecture manual for your platform to decode
+The fault status register is also output, which can be decoded by
+using the relevant architecture manual.
-what sort of data fault occurred.
-Additionally, the kernel prints a literal stack trace with the top
+Additionally, the kernel prints a raw stack dump from the current stack pointer.
-being the current value of the stack pointer.
-The kernel can be configured to print out more or
-less items in the trace by changing `KernelUserStackTraceLength`.
-By default it is 16.
+The size of the stack dump is configurable, using the
+ `KernelUserStackTraceLength` cmake variable.

 ```
-Caught cap fault in send phase at address (nil) while trying to handle: vm fault on data at address 0x2 with status 0x4 in thread 0xffffff8008140400 "child of: 'tcb_tcb_tute'" at address 0x401e66 With stack:
+Caught cap fault in send phase at address (nil) while trying to handle: vm fault on data at address 0x2 with status 0x4 in thread 0xffffff8008140400 "child of: 'tcb_threads'" at address 0x401e66 With stack:
 0x439fc0: 0x0
 0x439fc8: 0x3